chandrakant001/ga-learner-dsmp-repo/Make-Sense-of-Census/README.md

 ### Project Overview

- Here i work on census record management and data analysis with the help of numpy operations.
+ Here i worked on census record management and data analysis with the help of numpy operations.

 ### Learnings from the project